Vikasjadav0408/health-monitoring-app/README.md

-• Health monitoring system
+📌 Project Overview
-◦ developed The Health Monitoring System is a healthcare solution designed for patients and doctors.
+◦ The Health Monitoring System is a healthcare solution designed for patients and doctors.
 Patients can manage health profiles, track vital signs, and book appointments with healthcare providers.
 Doctors update profiles, view patient health data, and manage appointment schedules.
 Admins add and manage users across the platform.
 The system utilizes Django and Python for a robust web experience, ensuring enhanced patient care and efficient healthcare management
-◦The Health Monitoring System is a comprehensive web-based healthcare platform designed to improve communication and management between patients, doctors, and administrators.
+◦ The Health Monitoring System is a comprehensive web-based healthcare platform designed to improve communication and management between patients, doctors, and administrators.
   It allows users to track medical data, schedule appointments, and streamline clinical workflows — all in one centralized system.

 🚀 Features